 Registered Staff Hours

-On top of receiving a great overall grade, this facility received an A+ inspection grade.
-This grade is based on the facility's recent inspection reports.
-An A+ in this category is one of the best complements we can offer a facility.
-Our inspection scores are tied to datapoints found on the a nursing home's recent inspection reports.
-Nursing homes that excel in this category have few deficiencies on those reports.
-Most importantly, these places generally do not have any severe deficiencies which are associated with endangerment of patients.
-While this place had some minor dings on its government inspection report, it had zero severe deficiencies.
-Severe deficiencies are those labeled as categories G through L. This means the government inspectors didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
+We also wanted to point out that this nursing home has received near flawless government inspections recently.
+We awarded them an A+ in this category.
+Inspection grades are based on items located in the a nursing home's recent inspection reports.
+Facilities that excel in this area have very few deficiencies on their reports.
+Most importantly, these nursing homes generally do not have any severe deficiencies which are associated with endangerment of patients.
+While this place had a few minor dings on its report, it had no severe deficiencies.
+Severe deficiencies are those labeled as categories G, H, I, J, K and L. This means that the inspectors didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality

-Adding to its dominant resume, this facility also excelled in our long-term care area.
-In fact, we gave it a grade of A in the area.
-Nursing homes that excel in long-term care tend to provide residents with better supervision and stay on top of routine healthcare services.
-On top of assessing the amount of care provided by nurses aids and other staff, we also looked at the percentage of residents vaccinated for pneumonia.
-This facility administered the vaccine to 98.95288 percent of its residents, which is significantly higher than most nursing homes.
-Finally, this place was able to limit hospitalizations.
-Indeed, it had only 0.01 hospitalizations per 1,000 long-term resident days, which is a remarkably low number.
+Among this facility's other accomplishments is its elite long-term care grade.
+We awarded them one of our more impressive scores in that category, with a grade of A-.
+When facilities receive a grade in this range in long-term care it generally means it's well-staffed and is an overall good place to reside on a permanent basis.
+On top of looking at the quantity of care provided by aids and other staff, we looked at the percentage of residents vaccinated for pneumonia.
+This facility provided the vaccine to 100 percent of its patients, which is far higher than the vast majority of nursing homes.
+Finally, this nursing home was able to limit hospitalizations.
+Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low figure.

 Does this page answer your questions about Oakwood Care Center?